RosettaCommons/documentation/cartesian-ddG.md

 ```

-In the paper, the difference in totalscores averaged over 3 rounds for WT and MUT is taken as ddG:
+In the paper, the difference in totalscores averaged over 3 rounds for WT and MUT is taken as ddG.
+Using the lowest scores from each round works equally well as shown in the Frenz 2020 paper, as does running until the scores converge to within 1 REU:

 ```
 ddG = avrg(MUT totalscore) - avrg(WT totalscore)